japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStoreCoordinatorRef.md

 deactivateInstances(runId: UUID): Unit
 ----

-Requests the <<rpcEndpointRef, RpcEndpointRef>> to send a <<spark-sql-streaming-StateStoreCoordinator.adoc#DeactivateInstances, DeactivateInstances>> synchronous message with the given `runId` and waits for a `true` / `false` response
+Requests the <<rpcEndpointRef, RpcEndpointRef>> to send a <<spark-sql-streaming-StateStoreCoordinator.md#DeactivateInstances, DeactivateInstances>> synchronous message with the given `runId` and waits for a `true` / `false` response

-Used exclusively when `StreamingQueryManager` is requested to <<spark-sql-streaming-StreamingQueryManager.adoc#notifyQueryTermination, handle termination of a streaming query>> (when `StreamExecution` is requested to <<spark-sql-streaming-StreamExecution.adoc#runStream, run a streaming query>> and the query <<spark-sql-streaming-StreamExecution.adoc#runStream-finally, has finished (running streaming batches)>>).
+Used exclusively when `StreamingQueryManager` is requested to <<spark-sql-streaming-StreamingQueryManager.md#notifyQueryTermination, handle termination of a streaming query>> (when `StreamExecution` is requested to <<spark-sql-streaming-StreamExecution.md#runStream, run a streaming query>> and the query <<spark-sql-streaming-StreamExecution.md#runStream-finally, has finished (running streaming batches)>>).

 | getLocation
 a| [[getLocation]]